 Although mosquitoes likely can't be avoided, there are a few measures you can take to help protect you and your family from mosquitoes and their bites once they do make their annual debut.

-Mosquitoes lay their eggs in water and very moist soil, so removing any areas of standing water from around your home can reduce their opportunities to lay eggs nearby.
+Mosquitoes lay their eggs in water and/or very moist soil - most species do one or the other.
+So removing any areas of standing water from around your home can reduce their opportunities to lay eggs nearby.
 This can include:

 - Clogged gutters

 - Bird baths

 - Containers that collect water, such as toy trucks, plant drainage lids, soda bottle caps, etc

 Filling in ditches or any other areas that might collect standing water is also important.

 Repair any broken window screens around your home, and keep all windows and doors shut as much as possible to help prevent mosquitoes from entering.
 When you do venture outside, be sure to use an effective mosquito repellent to help ward away biting mosquitoes.